letItCurl/what-is-my-stack/README.md

 - <a href="https://github.com/letItCurl/vue-my-smoothies/">Project one</a>
 - <a href="https://github.com/letItCurl/power-chat-vue/">Project two</a>
-- Project three | you are here
+- Project three | You are here